Ireland: Where Every Road Tells a Story

 Tips for Saving Money in Ireland

-💧 Bring a reusable water bottle.
 Tap water is safe to drink across the entire island.
 Skip the bottled stuff and save a few euros every day.

-🚶 Take free walking tours.
 Dublin, Belfast, Galway, and Cork all have tip-based walking tours run by locals.
 Budget-friendly and you actually learn something.

-🏠 Stay slightly outside city centres.
 A 15-minute bus ride from central Dublin or Belfast can halve your accommodation costs.
-The suburbs aren’t far.
+The suburbs aren't far.

-🚌 Get a Leap Card in Dublin.
-It caps your daily spend and saves 20%+ over single tickets.
+Caps your daily spend and saves 20%+ over single tickets.
 In the North, use a Translink day pass for the same effect.

-🚲 Rent a bike or just walk.
 Dublin, Galway, and Belfast are all compact enough to cover on foot.
 Dublin Bikes and Belfast Bikes cost next to nothing for short trips.

-🍺 Eat at pubs and markets.
 A pub carvery lunch is half the price of a restaurant dinner and twice the portion.
-St George’s Market in Belfast and the English Market in Cork are cheap and brilliant.
+St George's Market in Belfast and the English Market in Cork are cheap and brilliant.

-🎟️ Use discount cards.
 The Dublin Pass, Heritage Card, and National Trust membership (for NI) all pay for themselves within a couple of attractions.

-📅 Visit off-season.
 Late autumn through early spring means cheaper flights, lower accommodation rates, and fewer tour buses at every viewpoint.
-Pack a waterproof and you’re grand.
+Pack a waterproof and you're grand.

 Getting Around Ireland

-The island is smaller than you think — but the roads are narrower than you’d expect.
-Here’s how to get from A to B without losing your mind (or your wing mirrors).
+The island is smaller than you think, but the roads are narrower than you'd expect.
+Here's how to get from A to B without losing your mind, or your wing mirrors.

 Cycling